Exclusive: Russian operation masqueraded as right-wing news site to target U.S. voters - sources

 “But the overall strategy looks unchanged: energise Trump supporters, depress support for Biden, and target both sides with divisive and polarising messages,” he said.

-NAEBC has been active since late June and built a small network of personas on Twitter and LinkedIn - some of which used computer-generated photographs of non-existent people - to solicit articles from followers and freelance journalists, according to the Graphika analysis.
+NAEBC has been active since late June and built a small network of personas on Twitter and LinkedIn - some of which used computer-generated photographs of non-existent people - to solicit articles from followers and freelance journalists, according to the Graphika analysis here.

-Nimmo said the accounts failed to attract any significant following but got more traction on Gab and Parler - two social media platforms favoured by right-wing users for their lax approach to content moderation.
+Nimmo said the accounts failed to attract any significant following with many posts only receiving a handful of shares, but got more traction on Gab and Parler - two social media platforms favoured by right-wing users for their lax approach to content moderation.

 Paul Rockwell, head of trust and safety at LinkedIn, said his company had previously suspended three NAEBC accounts.
 “This is part of our regular work to actively seek out signs of state-sponsored activity on the platform and quickly take action against bad actors,” he said.